ardanlabs/gotraining/README.md

 ## Twitter

 Kelsey Hightower ([‏@kelseyhightower](https://twitter.com/kelseyhightower/status/673359937909592064))
-_"Day 1 of the Hardcore Go workshop was outstanding!
+_"Day 1 of the [Ultimate] Go workshop was outstanding!
 Big shoutout to @intel, @golangbridge, and @goinggodotnet for bringing this to Portland._"

 Katrina Owen ([@kytrinyx](https://twitter.com/kytrinyx/status/673360428278222848))
 _"OH: "You thought you knew Go..."
 (You do Go?
 You want to do Go?)
 You should take this workshop.
 Seriously.) "_